 '''

-switch ( integer expression )
+switch (expression)

+{

-case constant1:
+case value1:

 statement(s)

 break;

-case constant2:
+case value2:

 statement(s)

 break;

+. . .

 default::

 statement(s)

 break;

+}

 '''

-switch Statement Details
+Switch Statement Details

 - The last statement of each case in the switch should almost always be a break. - The break causes program control to jump to the closing brace of the switch structure. - Without the break, the code flows into the next case.
 This is almost never what you want. - A switch statement will compile without a default case, but always consider using one.